adambard/learnxinyminutes-docs/logtalk.html.markdown

 yes
 ```

-Parametric objects also provide a simple way of associating a set of predicates with a Prolog predicate.
+Parametric objects also provide a simple way of associating a set of predicates with a plain Prolog predicate.
 Prolog facts can be interpreted as _parametric object proxies_ when they have the same functor and arity as the identifiers of parametric objects.
 Handy syntax is provided to for working with proxies.
 For example, assuming the following clauses for a `circle/2` predicate:

 ```
 circle(1.23, blue).